Arkoxs/Netgear-SwitchAdmin/README.md

 If -s is set to status, the port status is returned
 If -s is set to on, the port is switched on
-If -s is set to soething else, the port is switched off
+If -s is set to something else, the port is switched off